-January 30th was the 45th Anniversary of the famed 1969 Beatles Rooftop Concert, a final live musical jaunt for the Fab Four, who was able to put aside and sweep under the carpet all the backbiting, bickering and heavy vitriol that had existed at the time and ultimately forced them to splinter and finally break up the following year, in 1970.
+January 30th marks the anniversary of the famed 1969 Beatles Rooftop Concert, a final live musical jaunt for the Fab Four, who was able to put aside and sweep under the carpet all the backbiting, bickering, and heavy vitriol that had existed at the time and ultimately forced them to splinter and finally break up the following year, in 1970.

 They passed the audition all right, and they also passed another chapter of their storied, influential, and memorable career into music history.